CareEvolution/MyDataHelpsKit-iOS/example/README.md

 ## Using this app to learn about MyDataHelpsKit

 Browse the example app source code to see how a real app might use the MyDataHelpsKit SDK.
 Search the example code for `/// triple-slash comments` for inline explanation of how MyDataHelpsKit is being used.
-Try customizing the example app's code to experiment with different ways to call various APIs: search for code comments labeled `EXAMPLE` for suggested customization points.
+Try customizing the example app's code to experiment with different ways to call various APIs: search for code comments labeled `EXERCISE` for suggested customization points.

 ## Example app features

-The headings below describe the functionality you can find in each subview accessed from the example app's main menu (`RootMenuView`):
+The headings below describe the functionality you can find in each subview accessed from the example app's main menu (RootMenuView):

 ### Participant Info